camunda/dmn-scala/zeebe-worker/README.md

 A [Zeebe](https://zeebe.io/) worker for decision evaluation (e.g. Business Rule Tasks).

-The application uses the [Spring-Zeebe integration](https://github.com/zeebe-io/spring-zeebe) (based on Spring Boot) to connect the DMN engine with Zeebe.

 ## How to use it?

 Download the [JAR file](https://github.com/camunda/dmn-scala/releases) `dmn-engine-zeebe-worker-${VERSION}.jar`.